What LeBron James Entering Free Agency Means for Every Potential Suitor

 Signing James outright is off the table.
 Clear the decks of everyone other than Harden and Paul (free-agent hold), and the Rockets still wouldn't have the space to bankroll James' $35.4 million max salary.
 Even if he and Paul take massive discounts, the salary-dumping logistics involved remain ridiculous.

 Negotiating a sign-and-trade is similarly unlikely.
-Acquiring James hard caps the Rockets, and good luck staying under the luxury-tax apron (approximately $129 million) if you're paying top dollar to three superstars and trying to keep Capela.
+Acquiring James hard-caps the Rockets, and good luck staying under the luxury-tax apron (approximately $129 million) if you're paying top dollar to three superstars and trying to keep Capela.
 Max salaries for Harden, James and Paul alone would run over $101 million combined.
 Capela's next deal easily drags that number near or above $120 million.

 Moral of the story: James, in all likelihood, isn't going to Houston.
 He must really not be a fan of Clutch City after all.